carlosfebres/coin-gambling-dapp/README.md

 ### Process

 - First create a gambler, it'll create an instance of the `Gambler` contract.
-This contract will keep a record of the games and receive the earnings from the games won.
+This contract will keep a record of the games played and receive the earnings from the games won.

   ![Create Gambler](https://raw.githubusercontent.com/carlosfebres/coin-gambling-dapp/main/src/images/gifs/create_gambler.gif)